aanarchyy/wifite-mod-pixiewps/README.md

 #Added flags
-    -pto <sec>        # configurable timeout for pixiewps attack -ponly            # uses only pixiewps and reaver up until M3 -pnopsk           # do not run retrieved pin through reaver -paddto <sec>     # add n seconds to timeout on each hash retrevial -update           # now updates to this fork instead of original wifite
+    -pto <sec>        # configurable timeout for pixiewps attack, default 660 -ponly            # uses only pixiewps and reaver up until M3 -pnopsk           # do not run retrieved pin through reaver -paddto <sec>     # add n seconds to timeout on each hash retrevial, default 30 -update           # now updates to this fork instead of original wifite
 #Required tools